 While riding, keep your feet on the platform at all times.
-This truck weighs about 3000 pounds unloaded.
+This truck can weigh 1360 kg or 3000 pounds unloaded.
 You cannot stop or even slow it down with your foot, or any part of your body, no matter how slow the truck is moving.
 A foot or hand caught between the truck and a wall, or any fixed object, will be crushed or even cut off.